shettykrathan/PRODIGY_WD_01/README.md

-Here’s a fun and engaging README.md for your GitHub repository with emojis:

----

 Smooth Nav Experience 🚀🧭

 A sleek and modern webpage with a smooth-scrolling navigation bar that adapts beautifully when you scroll!
 Perfect for one-page websites and portfolios.